 - Named a Blue Distinction Center for Cardiac Care, Blue Shield of California, 2016

 - Designated as an Accredited Chest Pain Center with PCI by the Society of Cardiovascular Patient Care, 2015

 - Primary Stroke Center Certified, as recognized by the Joint Commission

 Electrophysiology (EP) is the science of diagnosing and treating electrical activities of the heart, or heart rhythm disorders.
 Doctors specializing in EP treat irregular heartbeats that are the result of abnormal electrical impulses that cause the heart to beat too quickly, too slowly, or irregularly.

 Heart Attack Treatment

+While all heart attacks require prompt care, the severity and corresponding treatment plan may vary.
 According to the Centers for Disease Control and Prevention, roughly 720,000 Americans have a heart attack each year.

 Heart Disease Prevention and Treatments

+Reducing your risk for heart attack is within your grasp if you improve your lifestyle and habits.
 The cardiologists, cardiac surgeons, and vascular surgeons at St. John's offer a range of diagnostic, interventional, and surgical treatment options to address your heart and vascular conditions.